 (C) QRP: Same as (A) with the exception that the output power shall not exceed 5 watts.
 Stations in this category compete with other QRP stations only.
+Note: There is no Assisted category for QRP entrants.

 (D) Single Operator Assisted: HIGH POWER ONLY.
-Same as (A) with the following exception: The use of passive spotting IS allowed.
-(See definition of passive spotting functions below.)
+Same as (A) with the following exceptions: The use of passive spotting IS allowed.
+(See definition of passive spotting functions below; the use of one and only one remote receiver within 100 kilometers of the transmitter site is allowed.

 (E) Multi-Operator: HIGH POWER ONLY.
-All rules apply as in Single Op Assisted; however, more than one operator (person) is involved in the operation.
+All rules apply as in Single Op Assisted (except remote receivers ARE NOT allowed); however, more than one operator (person) is involved in the operation.
 Maximum operating time is 40 hours.
 Only one transmitted signal is allowed at any moment in time.
-Maximum power is 1500 watts total output or the output power allowed by your country, whichever is less.
+Maximum power is 1,500 watts total output or the output power allowed by your country, whichever is less.
 The use of passive spotting is allowed.